Designing A Sample Part For Our Printers

 Below shows an image of the text we printed off on the bottle opener; this detail couldn’t be achieved if you printed on the top (Z plane).

 Feel free to check out other blog, that goes into this in more detail:

 Each printer has its own set of advantages and our part could be produced on any of our printers depending on what we want to showcase.

 Printing on the Sindoh allows up to easily produce prints cheaply with no added hassle.
-We used this for rapidly testing different models and design choises in the early prototyping.
+We used this for rapidly testing different models and design choices in the early prototyping.

 The Ultimaker can produce high quality prints in a range of different materials.
 We can use this machine to rapidly test the strength of our part in a variety of different materials.

-FormLabs are capable of printing in extrememly high quality and detail.
+Formlabs are capable of printing in extremely high quality and detail.
 We can use these printers if we want to showcase the logo or any other small features on our part.

 Looking for a sample part?
 Here at Solid Print3D we have a large range of sample parts, showcasing many different things.
 We’re also here to give any advice on designing for additive manufacture!
 For more information, please call Solid Print3D at 01926 333 777 or email at firstname.lastname@example.org